xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-029.md

 ### Culling {#culling}

 In [Lesson 8 - Culling], we discussed that HTML content entirely outside the viewport should be hidden, which can be achieved using `display: none;`.
+We use the method introduced in [Lesson 18 - ECS] to track all entities containing HTML components where the Culled component has changed, using System's query approach.

 ```ts
 export class RenderHTML extends System {